vsoch/contributor-ci/README.md

 ## TODO

- - finish writing GitHub extractors
+ - contributor friendliness assessment should discover a new repo, if a file doesn't exist, open a PR
- - write tests for extractors, doing a small extraction
+ - tests
- - when extractors done - write into GitHub action
- - set up repository to run nightly extractions
  - develop visualizations
- - contributor friendliness assessment should discover a new repo, if a file doesn't exist, open a PR